Start learning with our library of video tutorials taught by experts. Get started

 Excel 2003 Essential Training with Mark Swift is a movie-based workshop for users who are new to working with spreadsheets, or those wanting to improve their skills.
 This workshop begins with a basic overview of the application and quickly advances to cover useful formulas, functions, techniques for enhancing spreadsheets, charts, and much more.
 Exercise files accompany the training, allowing you to follow along and learn at your own pace.

-Now let's take a look at a bunch of powerful functions that will help you search for data in a large spreadsheet.
+search for data in a large spreadsheet.
 Of course I'm using much smaller examples, but you can utilize this over any number of cells.
 Let's go to the Student Folder, and we can open up from the Advanced Functions folder, Lookups.
 Here we have three tabs, one for each function; the LOOKUP function, VLOOKUP function, and the HLOOKUP function.
 These three functions allow you to extract data differently and are used depending on the way your cells are laid out.
 For example here we have a vertical layout.
 We have the FROM and TO salary range, and then our taxation amount.
 Here in cell G5, the taxation percentage will appear when you enter a salary here.
 So let's start by entering a salary of $5,000.
 You'll notice that $5,000 has a taxation rate of 0 and we've accurately calculated that.
 Let's go ahead and say $12,000 dollars. $12000 falls into the $8,000-28,999 range, so we have a value of 11%.
 Let's look at the formula behind this function.
 The LOOKUP function has three arguments to its statement.

 First: Where's the value that you want me to look up?
 In this case, it's in G4, this cell.
 Second: What is the range of cells you want me to look up?
 And that's limited to a single column.
 And third, what column do you want me to pull the results from?
 That's here with C3 through C7.
 When I enter my value here in G4, it's looking down column A and deciding where that value falls.
 It's a little bit of trickery since the LOOKUP function is always a equal to or greater than.
 So when I enter 12,000, although it can't find 12,000 on this list, it says well it's greater then eight, and it's less than 29, so it falls into the 11% category.
 Let's move on to VLOOKUP.
 Select the VLOOKUP tab and we'll check out this function.
 VLOOKUP again has three arguments.
 First of all, where's the information coming from?
 And again it's in G4.
 What is the range of cells that I can scan?
 This time you name the entire range from A3 all the way to A7.
 And what row am I going to be pulling my results from?
 Let's enter a value for salary, so we can examine the results.
 Let's put in $48,000, and it accurately comes up with 28%.
 Let's stop to examine.
 Here the value in G4 is being compared against the entire range.
 When it finds the range value, it simply moves across to row 3 and pulls out that percentage for us.
 Vertical LOOKUP finds the value that you've specified within the range and then moves vertically along that row to the column you've specified.
 If you have your data laid out in this fashion, either LOOKUP or Vertical LOOKUP will have its advantages depending on what kind of data you're trying to pull.
 Now let's take a look at HLOOKUP.
 HLOOKUP, as the name implies, is a horizontal look up.